Hazardous Waste Manifests

 Transporting roles

 Each party involved in the transport of hazardous waste are all required to fill out copies of a manifest.
-Each party must complete his/her section of the manifest, sign off on the content, and distribute and retain the appropriate copies.
+Each party must complete their section of the manifest, sign off on the content, and distribute and retain the appropriate copies.
 A consignor should provide the manifest form; however, many carriers and receivers will provide a manifest to the consignor as part of their services.

 • Consignor (Generator or shipper): a person/company who owns the hazardous waste and causes or allows the hazardous waste to be transported from the property where it is produced or stored.
-They complete {Part A of the manifest.
+They complete Part A of the manifest

 • Carrier (Transporter): a person/company that transports more than the prescribed quantity of hazardous waste.
 They may be required to have a valid hazardous waste transport licence.
-They complete Part B of the manifest.
+They complete Part B of the manifest

 • Consignee (Receiver): a person/company who receives hazardous waste.
 They must have all the applicable authorizations to receive hazardous waste.
-They complete Part C of the manifest.
+They complete Part C of the manifest

 Quantities requiring use of a manifest